Department of Electrical Engineering and Department of Computer Science

 Office: Gates Building, Room 336

-Research interests: Robust system design, VLSI design, CAD, validation & test, computer architecture, Emerging nanotechnologies, Emerging neuroscience applications
+Research interests: Robust systems, VLSI design, CAD, validation & test, computer architecture, Nanosystems, Neurosciences

-Subhasish Mitra is Professor of Electrical Engineering and the Department of Computer Science of Stanford University, where he directs the Stanford Robust Systems Group and co-leads the "Computation" thrust area of the Stanford SystemX Alliance.
+Subhasish Mitra is Professor of Electrical Engineering and of Computer Science at Stanford University, where he directs the Stanford Robust Systems Group and co-leads the "Computation" thrust area of the Stanford SystemX Alliance.
 He is also a faculty member of the Stanford Neurosciences Institute.
 Prof. Mitra holds the Carnot Chair of Excellence in Nanosystems at CEA-LETI in Grenoble, France.
 Before joining the Stanford faculty, he was a Principal Engineer at Intel Corporation.
 He received Ph.D. in Electrical Engineering from Stanford University.

-Prof. Mitra's research interests include robust system design, VLSI design, CAD, validation and test, emerging nanotechnologies, and emerging neuroscience applications.
+Prof. Mitra's research interests include robust systems, VLSI design, CAD, validation and test, nanosystems, and neurosciences.
 His X-Compact technique for test compression has been key to cost-effective manufacturing and high-quality testing of a vast majority of electronic systems.
 X-Compact and its derivatives have been implemented in widely-used commercial Electronic Design Automation tools.
 He, jointly with his students and collaborators, demonstrated the first carbon nanotube computer and the first three-dimensional nanosystem with computation immersed in data storage.
 These demonstrations received wide-spread recognitions (cover of NATURE.
 The National Science Foundation (NSF) presented this work as a Research Highlight to the United States Congress, and it also was highlighted as "an important, scientific breakthrough" by the BBC, Economist, EE Times, IEEE Spectrum, MIT Technology Review, National Public Radio, New York Times, Scientific American, Time, Wall Street Journal, Washington Post, and numerous others worldwide.